thisisbd/panelify/README.md

 **Desktop**: Chrome, Firefox, Safari, Edge, IE9+

-**Tablet/Mobile**: None (falls back to static panels which can be styled as appropriate).
-This is due to issues with the built-in URL/Navigation bars have meant this is still under development).
+**Tablet/Mobile**: None yet.
+Falls back to static panels (unless defaults are overridden).
+This is due to issues with the built-in URL/Navigation bars have meant this is still under development.

 # Contributing

-  See [issues](https://github.com/thisisbd/Panelify/issues); general feature improvements also welcome!
+  See [issues](https://github.com/thisisbd/Panelify/issues); general feature improvements are also welcome!

 # License

-  Panelify is licensed under the [MIT License](LICENSE.txt).
+  Panelify is licensed under the [MIT License](https://github.com/thisisbd/panelify/blob/master/LICENSE.txt).